WWE 2K25

-WWE 2K25 is a professional wrestling sports video game developed by Visual Concepts and published by 2K.
+WWE 2K25 is a 2025 professional wrestling sports video game developed by Visual Concepts and published by 2K.
 It is the twenty-fifth overall installment of the video game series based on WWE, the eleventh game under the WWE 2K banner, and the successor to WWE 2K24.
 It was released on March 14, 2025 for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S, was released on Nintendo Switch 2 on July 23, 2025, and was released on Android and iOS on October 4, 2025 by Netflix Games.
+It was also the final WWE 2K title to be released for the PlayStation 4 and Xbox One.

 The game received generally favorable reviews, with critics praising incremental improvements such as chain wrestling and other additions across its modes, although criticizing its new "The Island" mode (modeled after "The City" from sister franchise NBA 2K) for being underdeveloped and overemphasizing character upgrades purchased via microtransactions.
+A follow up title, WWE 2K26, was released March 13, 2026.

 Gameplay

-WWE 2K25 largely builds on the mechanics of its predecessor, including the returning "Chain Wrestling" mechanic, the new "Giant" class of wrestler (which have an additional life bar that must be drained before they are able to take damage), and new gimmick match modes such as "Underground" and "Bloodline Rules" (a no-disqualifications match inspired by the WrestleMania XL night 2 main event, which gives the wrestlers an ability granting up to three run ins who stay in the ring after they've been summoned).
+WWE 2K25 largely builds on the mechanics of its predecessor, including the returning "Chain Wrestling" mechanic, the new "Giant" class of wrestler (which have an additional life bar that must be drained before they are able to take damage), and new gimmick match modes such as "Underground" and "Bloodline Rules" (a no-disqualifications match inspired by the WrestleMania XL night 2 main event, which gives the wrestlers an ability granting up to three run ins who stay in the ring after they have been summoned).
 2K25 is the first entry in the WWE 2K franchise to support intergender matches since WWE SmackDown vs. Raw 2009.

 The Showcase mode is themed around The Bloodline and the Anoaʻi family, highlighting members such as Rikishi, Roman Reigns, Tamina Snuka, The Usos (Jimmy and Jey), and Yokozuna.
-MyFaction, MyGM, and Universe mode also make returns, with GM adding support for online simulation matches, and Universe reinstating support for promos.
+MyFaction, MyGM, and Universe mode also make returns, with MyGM adding support for online simulation matches, alongside the addition of eight new managers (Ava, Nick Aldis, Shawn Michaels, Sensational Sherri, Miss Elizabeth, Armando Estrada, Mr. Fuji and CM Punk) and a new brand, NXT Mutiny, a fictional version of NXT, which was under control by Mutiny, as shown in MyRise's Munity storyline, and Universe reinstating support for promos.
 The MyRise campaign mode, entitled "Mutiny", follows a group of NXT wrestlers, known as "Mutiny", attempting to take over Raw and SmackDown for control of WWE.
-A new mode known as "The Island", which is exclusive to PS5 and Xbox Series X/S, is an online PvPvE mode modelled after "The City" from recent NBA 2K games, which takes place in a Samoa-inspired setting and uses players' custom wrestlers.
+A new mode known as "The Island", which is exclusive to PS5, Xbox Series X/S and Nintendo Switch 2, is an online PvPvE mode modelled after "The City" from recent NBA 2K games, which takes place in a Samoa-inspired setting and uses players' custom wrestlers.